trilitech/tezos-developer-docs/docs/tutorials/create-an-nft/nft-taquito.md

 There are many ways to originate a contract on Tezos.
 For a tutorial on using the command line, see [Deploy a smart contract](../smart-contract/).

-Before you originate your contract to the main Tezos network (referred to as *mainnet*), you can originate it to a testnet.
+Before you originate your contract to the main Tezos network (referred to as *Mainnet*), you can originate it to a testnet.
 Testnets are useful for testing Tezos operations because testnets provide tokens for free so you can work with Tezos without spending real tokens.

 This tutorial uses the online LIGO IDE at https://ide.ligolang.org/ because you don't have to install any tools to use it.